Delivering Reliable Independent Vehicle Empowerment

-The Donated Vehicle Program provides low cost vehicles for sale to residents in Benton, Sherburne, and Stearns counties.
+The Donated Vehicle Program provides low cost vehicles for sale to income eligible residents in Benton, Sherburne, and Stearns counties.
 Eligibility information can be found below.

 All applicants MUST:

 |Family Size||Annual Income|

 Tri-CAP asks that clients limit vehicle purchases from the DRIVE program to 1 per household per 12 month period, so that other households may be assisted.

 Q. How much will I get for a tax deduction?

 A. Call 320-251-1612 and we will look it up for you.
 The actual tax benefit you receive depends upon your individual tax situation (tax bracket).
 We encourage you to consult a tax professional.

 Q. Does Tri-CAP accept any car on donation?

 A. Tri-CAP accepts almost any car.
 Over 95% of vehicles proposed for donation are accepted.
 Unlike some charities, the age of the vehicle is not usually a factor.
 Our objective is to get people the transportation resources they lack.
 If your car is suitable for this purpose, we will accept it.
 This even includes vehicles with mechanical problems and minor body damage.
 Inoperable vehicles (bad engine or transmission, severe accident damage) will have a lower value, but we still accept them.

 Q. What about classic, collectible, luxury, or special interest cars?